datadesk/baker/README.md

 ## What is Baker and why do you use it?

-Baker a development environment that can be converted into a static website that’s ready for the web.
+Baker is a development environment that can be converted into a static website that’s ready for the web.
 With a minimal amount of HTML, CSS and JavaScript, you can publish a project on latimes.com/projects.
 The Los Angeles Times uses Baker to write custom code for projects that aren’t possible within the rigid templates of our content management system.

 ## How does Baker work?